rjsalvadorr/portfolio-v6/content/page/cv/index.md

 Toronto, Canada
 Skills — Vocal and choral musicianship, Gregorian chant, Latin language_

-- Serving my community by reconnecting parishioners with ancient Catholic liturgies and hymns.
-- Duties involve singing with the choir at masses, leading chants during communal prayer, etc.
+- Serving my community by singing with the choir in mass, and chanting during communal prayer.

 ## About Me

-When I'm away from work, I'm usually playing music (guitar/choir/cello), hanging out at a climbing gym, or being active in church.
+Away from work, I'm usually playing/writing music, designing something, or hanging out at church.